Polistes chinensis: Resource allocation

 Food collection is very costly to the foundress of a colony and carries a high risk of mortality.
 However, it is a necessary activity for colony survival.
 Most collected proteinaceous material is consumed by larvae.
 A significant amount, fourteen percent, is allocated to oral secretions.
-P. chinensis, like many social wasps, uses a proteinaceous oral secretion to glue nest material to maintain and build the nest.
+Polistes chinensis, like many social wasps, uses a proteinaceous oral secretion to glue nest material to maintain and build the nest.
 The oral secretion of P. chinensis is 73% proteinaceous materials.
 The queen will augment this investment in response to the environment.
 Oral secretions increase during rainy seasons, because the foundress must smear oral secretion frequently over the nest surfaces to avoid risk of destruction.
 Nests in exposed sites vs. sheltered sites show no significant difference in dry weight of secretions produced by the foundress.
 However, foundresses that nest in sheltered sites bring in more prey then those at exposed sites.
 Therefore, the relative amount of proteinaceous resources allocated to oral secretions is greater, at 22%.